 Example.
 An agreed-upon procedures engagement might occur, for example, if a potential investor (the specified party) is interested in assessing the collectibility of a potential investee's (the responsible party's) accounts receivable.
 In that case, the potential investor might request the practitioner to perform procedures to determine whether the investee's accounts receivable agings are accurate.
 Such procedures might include selecting an agreed-upon number of accounts receivable balances and testing the agings based on supporting invoices.
-In such an engagement, the practitioner provides no assurance about the collectibility of the investee's accounts receivable, but simply reports the results of his or her findings (that is, whether the selected accounts receivable balances are properly aged based on the supporting invoices).
+In such an engagement, the practitioner provides no assurance about the collectibility of the investee's accounts receivable balances are findings (that is, whether the selected accounts receivable balances are properly aged based on the supporting invoices).